fkodom/lora-pytorch/README.md

 `nn.ConvTranspose3d` | ❌

 **NOTE**: Activation, normalization, dropout, etc. layers are not affected by `LoRA`.
 Those are not listed here, but you shouldn't have any problems using them.

+## TODO

+* Add support for more layer types (see above)
+* Experiments with large, pretrained models
+    * Specifically, models that are not covered by LoRA in [huggingface/transformers](https://github.com/huggingface/transformers), for example.
+    * Lots of CV examples: ResNet, ViT, DETR, UNET, DeepLab, etc.